AITI-Philippines/eAgriMarketOFFICIAL/README.md

 eAgriMarket is an online channel that simulates a market for manufacturers, retailers, wholesalers, and consumers

 What can you do with eAgriMarket?

 1. Setup your own establishment.
 Add products to your store.
 Set their prices.
 Create carts and specify purchase minimum requirements.
 View your most recent transactions.
 View purchase requests.

+2. Buy the products you need.
+Search for products.
+Know

 Members of the team:
 Armond Ave, davecroman@gmail.com